Tutoring & Mentoring

 Please submit a Tutor Request Form.

-Students and tutors will meet in the new Tutoring Center on the second floor of the Cattell Library.
+Students and tutors will meet in the new Tutoring & Mentoring Center on the second floor of the Cattell Library.
 All subject area tutoring, including math, will also take place in the library.

 Confirmation emails will be sent for all tutoring requests.
 Tutoring services are free; however, no-shows for scheduled appointments will be charged $20.